gitexa/sigmund/README.md

 Classifying data from the loaded documents is implemented by three more classes:

 * [Pipeline](src/pipelinelib/pipeline.py#L13):
-Represents a pipeline for training a model.
+Represents a pipeline for training a classification model.

 * [Component](src/pipelinelib/component.py#L13):
-Every step in a pipeline, be it preprocessing, feature extraction or classification, is implemented as a derivate of this abstract class.
+Every step in a pipeline, be it preprocessing, feature extraction or classification, is implemented as a derivative of this abstract class.

 * [Extension](src/pipelinelib/extension.py#L6):
 The results of a Component instance are stored within a lookup structure for later Components to reuse.